 Mk V Mondeo 2014-

 The all-new Mondeo is set to be released this year after its grand unveiling at the 2014 Paris Motor Show.
 It's more upmarket than ever before, has more features and is more efficient.
 There's even a hybrid saloon version.
-It's set to take the large family hatchback market by storm, and you can read all about the prices and specifications for the new model here.
+It's set to take the large family hatchback market by storm.

 Do you have any Mondeo Memories?
 Think it's the best car ever made?
 Let us know on Twitter @evanshalshawuk